brylevkirill/notes/Information Retrieval.md

 >	"In this work, we describe a large-scale goal-driven web navigation task and argue that it serves as a useful test bed for evaluating the capabilities of artificial agents on natural language understanding and planning.
 We release a software tool, called WebNav, that compiles a given website into a goal-driven web navigation task.
 As an example, we construct WikiNav from Wikipedia using WebNav.
 We extend WikiNav with Jeopardy! questions, thus creating WikiNav-Jeopardy.
 We evaluate various neural net based agents on WikiNav and WikiNav-Jeopardy.
 Our results show that more sophisticated agents have better performance, thus supporting our claim that this task is well suited to evaluate future progress in natural language understanding and planning.
 Furthermore, we show that our agent pretrained on WikiNav outperforms two strong inverted-index based search engines on the WikiNav-Jeopardy.
 These empirical results support our claim on the usefulness of the proposed task and agents in challenging applications such as focused crawling and question-answering."

   - `video` <https://youtu.be/tXBHfbHHlKc?t=31m20s> (Tamar)
-  - `paper` ["Value Iteration Networks"](https://github.com/brylevkirill/notes/blob/master/Reinforcement%20Learning.md#value-iteration-networks-tamar-wu-thomas-levine-abbeel) by Tamar et al.
+  - `paper` ["Value Iteration Networks"](https://github.com/brylevkirill/notes/blob/master/Reinforcement%20Learning.md#value-iteration-networks-tamar-wu-thomas-levine-abbeel) by Tamar et al. `summary`

 #### ["Ask the Right Questions: Active Question Reformulation with Reinforcement Learning"](https://arxiv.org/abs/1705.07830) Buck et al.